Posted in Best Marin Attractions on Monday, June 19, 2017 by MCVB Staff

 Head straight to Heart's Desire Beach for white sand and pristine views.
 There’s no surf and the water is shallow, making this an ideal spot for families and less experienced swimmers.
 Rounding out the family experience are spacious picnic areas to choose from, complete with tables, charcoal grills and restroom facilities.

 Chicken Ranch Beach is another smart option along Tomales Bay, especially for young families.
 It has the same shallow, surf-free and warm water as Heart's Desire Beach and ample space for sandcastle building.

 Marin is the perfect locale to unleash your adventurous side.
 101 Surf Sports in San Rafael is a great starting point for all experience levels, with classes ranging from stand-up paddleboarding, kiteboarding and surfing to windsurfing and kayaking.
 Sign up for a class or just rent some gear.
 The water is conveniently located just behind the shop.

-For something a bit more challenging, opt for one of Point Reyes Outdoors' overnight kayaking trips along the seashore.
-Tour themes range from wildlife exploration (think harbor seals, leopard sharks and bat rays) to photo-worthy sunset trips.
+For something a bit more challenging, opt for one of Blue Waters Kayaking's trips along the seashore.
+Tour themes range from wildlife exploration (think harbor seals, leopard sharks and bat rays) to photo-worthy bioluminescence and evening tours.

 For Family Fun in the Sand